 The resurrection of Jesus is the single most glorious event in the entire history of mankind, for thus Jesus entered into the realm of man’s death and destroyed death, so that He might “deliver all those who through fear of death were subject to lifelong bondage.”
 (Hebrews 2:15)

-Christ’s resurrection from the dead is as startling as it is serene; as gentle as it is omnipotent.
-The soldiers around His tomb seem blinded by the Light that shines in His resurrection, and lay on the ground apparently unconscious.
+Christ’s resurrection from the dead is as serene as it is startling; as gentle as it is omnipotent.
+The soldiers around His tomb seem blinded by the light of His resurrection, and lay on the ground apparently unconscious.

-Contrary to all expectations and fears, Jesus is Risen from the dead, forever alive, and the signs of His victory are only just beginning to show.
+Contrary to all expectations, against all fears, Jesus is Risen from the dead, forever alive, and the signs of His victory are only just beginning to show.

 The light of the Lord’s resurrection is not only for a day, but is bright with an everlasting brightness.
-Jesus’ resurrection ever shines in the hearts and minds of His believers to dispel all darkness, fear and debility.
+Jesus’ resurrection shines forever in the hearts and minds of His believers to dispel all darkness, fear and to overcome all debility.

 From now on, there is no stopping His light from shining, first through faith in the hearts of the faithful and then progressively in human history, until the day when He perfects His everlasting Kingdom, until the day when God becomes all in all:

 “When all things are subjected to him, then the Son [of God] himself will also be subjected to him who put all things in subjection under him, that God may be all in all.”
 (1 Corinthians 15:28)